 top of page

-From Ruin To Treasure:
+From Ruin to Treasure: A Journey of Transformation

-Ruin is the moment when structures, inner or outer, can no longer pretend to be whole.
+Ruin is the moment when structures, whether inner or outer, can no longer pretend to be whole.
 What falls apart does so because it has already completed its service.
 In that breaking, something essential is revealed: truth without adornment, life without pretense.

 Where there is ruin,